rankutah/blog/sites/rank-utah/content/spotlights/utah-seo-marketing.md

 ## Analytics

-SEO rank tracking tools and Google Analytics are essential for understanding what's working in your SEO strategy.
+Google Analytics is essential for understanding what's working in your SEO strategy.

 You'll be able to see: